-Sandbanks. meanders and Salmonidae esides one exception in Ireland II the rivers hosting pearl mussels low on siliceous rocks (our grain whiche it lives completely buried during its youth will ite).
-It settles in a large variety also have to be of good of habitats, as long as a smal uantity of soft sediment is able to retain it : rivers with sandy bottoms, wooded gorges boulders, etc. As a matter of fact, it lives half buried in river beds and filters up to 50 liters of water a day !
-There must be sufficient current(1) and the depth of the watercourse must range from 0.5 to 2 meters.
+Sandbanks. meanders and Salmonidae esides one exception in Ireland te).
+It settles in a large variety boulders, etc. As a matter of fact, it lives half buried in river beds and filters up to 50 liters of water a day!
+There must be sufficient current(1) and the depth of the watercourse must range from 0,5 to 2 meters.
 The presence of Atlantic salmons and brown trouts is essential to make sure the biological life cycle of the pearl mussel goes smoothly, the gills of the host fish being a compulsory stage for the larva.
+A pure and cool water The pearl mussels are very sensitive to water and sediments quality.
+They thus favour cool waters whose temperature does not rise above 13-14 °C and with low nutrient concentration(2).
+It is thus a very good indicator species in terms of watercourse quality.
+The sediments in whiche it lives completely buried during its youth will also have to be of good quality, at least sufficient oxygenated in order t stakes of the species thus depend on the naturality

-Further reading... www.life-moule-perliere.org (1) between 0,25 et 0,75 meters per second (2) Nitrate NO3- rate inferior to 5 mg/L, phosphate PO43- rate inferior to 0,1 mg/L A species of exceptional scientific interest Preserving the pearl mussel is all the more important since the populations of each river all have particular genetic characteristics.
+Further reading... www.life-moule-perliere.org (1) between 0,25 et 0,75 meters per second (2) Nitrate NO,- rate inferior to 5 mg/L, phosphate PO,3- rate inferior to 0,1 mg/L A species of exceptional scientific interest Preserving the pearl mussel is all the more important since the populations of each river all have particular genetic characteristics.
 In some of them, the species is even the living witness of geological events which took place more than one million years ago.
 They are true living fossils which have been miraculously preserved!
 Citizens, farmers, fishermen and elected representatives are already taking steps to restore the rivers to their natural state

-To preserve the pearl mussel populations, we must first restore their living environment : water and substrate quality, host fishes quantity, preservation of the areas around the watercourse, etc. It is everybody's business : that of the elected representatives. the associations, the users, the citizens.
+To preserve the pearl mussel populations, we must first restore their living environment: water and substrate quality, host fishes quantity, preservation of the areas around the watercourse, etc. It is everybody's business: that of the elected representatives. the associations, the users, the citizens.
 The LIFE+ programme is an extension of their actions by means of which conservation actions are for instance carried out in a breeding station.
 Letting rivers flow freely again The watercourses must recover a form of free flowing which is nowadays too limited due to outdated and counterproductive land management practices.
-Ecological continuities must be restored : in that respect, suppressing obstacles or creating fish-passes are essential operations.
+Ecological continuities must be restored: in that respect, suppressing obstacles or creating fish-passes are essential operations.
 We also have to restore the destroyed meanders which are favourable to biodiversity.
-It is essential for all the species living in a watercourse that the latter be of excellent quality and watercourse borders which will filter the overland flow
+It is essential for that the latter be of excellent quality and watercourse borders which will filter the